safetyscore/safetyscore/docs/whitepaper/whitepaper.md

-We believe that this should be addressed by governments at the policy level, perhaps through increased compensation for frontline staff or by allowing greater freedom for those who can prove that they’re in a job that takes precautions, e.g. by using some form of recognised ID.
+We believe that this should be addressed by governments at the policy level, perhaps through increased compensation for frontline staff or by allowing greater freedom for those who can prove that they’re in a job that takes precautions.

+Similarly, there might be particularly vulnerable segments of society such as the elderly who should not be denied access to basic amenities even if they have a low SafetyScore.

-We could explicitly add support for this through an `ExemptionRecord` which Government Authorities could post.
-This could be associated with an individual's profile similar to Negative Test Records.
+We could explicitly add support for both of these cases through an `ExemptionRecord` which Government Authorities could post.
+This could have an encrypted `LegalName` field that Verifiers could check against some form of recognized photo ID.

 ### Fomite Detection